sukusuma/Windows-iotcore-samples/Demos/Kegocnizer/README.md

 The technology and products involved included:
 * Raspberry Pi 3 microcontroller
   * We considered using a Minnowboard Max (x86) microcontroller for a while because it housed a similar number of ports and GPIO pins, and because of driver support for some of the card readers we considered.
-In the end, we went with the RPI3 because it was the cheapest option that satisfied our requirements.
+In the end, we went with the RPi3 because it was the chipest option that satisfied our requirements.
-* Windows 10 IoT Core, RS4
+* Windows 10 IoT Core, RS3 and beyond
 * Universal Windows Platform (UWP) for both the user application and the admin console
 * Nostalgia Electrics KRS2100 5.1 Cubic-Foot Kegorator, Draft Beer Dispenser
 * A variety of sensors: